turingschool/curriculum-site/module2/projects/little_shop/back_end_requirements.md

 #### Running the full test suite

 In the bottom right corner of the Postman interface, you'll see a "Runner" button.
 Click that and a new panel will appear.
-From here, you can drag one of the three "Rails Engine" collections to the right side of the screen.
+From here, you can drag one of the two "Little Shop" collections to the right side of the screen.

 Next, you can select/deselect which tests you'd like to run.
-Finally, click the "Run Rails Engine" button.
+Finally, click the "Run Little Shop" button.

 As it runs, it will show you which tests are passing or failing.
 </section>